tmendonca28/Haskell/README.md

 - ```null' [x : xs]``` = False
 - ```head' (x : xs)``` = x
 - ```head' [] = error "head of empty list"```

+# Guards
+- These look at values within the data
+- There is no "=" before guards
+- "|" before each guard

+# Case Expressions